 OFFER FOR SUBSCRIPTION - UPDATE

-The Company published a prospectus on 6 January 2026 ("the Prospectus") containing an offer for subscription of up to £40 million through the subscription of up to a maximum of 100 million ordinary shares of 1p each ("the Offer").
+The Company published a prospectus on 14 January 2026 ("the Prospectus"), containing an offer for subscription of up to £40 million through the subscription of up to a maximum of 70 million ordinary shares of 1p each ("the Offer").
 Full details of the Offer are contained in the Prospectus.

 For further information, please contact: